-With the 2019-20 DOF regulations and future sport fishing catch quotas drastically changing, it will be important to adapt and adopt some new practices moving forward.
+Once again with the 2021-22 DOF regulations and future sport fishing catch quotas drastically changing, it will be important to adapt and adopt some new practices moving forward.
 On Charters with KingSlayer it is common practice that when we battle a large Tyee Salmon which is apart of a gene pool of giants, they should be protected and released back into the wild to spawn and ensure future populations have the best chance for survival.
 With the regulations changing this practice could ultimately happen with all Salmon species and a few others.

 There are ways in which we can try to release the fish with minimal damage, however, they will still be damaged regardless as they’ve been punctured, and it can affect their breathing once they are put back in the water.

 The right tools make releasing fish easier and more effective, so keep de-hookers, descending devices, nets, cameras, etc., close at hand to limit time on deck and the amount of stress a fish will experience as you release it.

 TIPS AND IMPORTANT REMINDERS:

 If possible, dehook the fish in the water.
 If a hook is swallowed and you can’t easily remove it, cut the line as close to the hook as possible and leave the hook in the fish.

 Circle hooks, barbless hooks or hooks with crimped barbs can increase survival and make removal easier.

 Lost stainless-steel hooks may stay in the ecosystem for a long time; consider using other metal hooks that will corrode faster and cause less damage to wildlife.

 If we must remove a fish from the water, we will try to keep air exposure to a minimum.
 Less than 60 seconds is ideal.
 Handle the fish as little as possible and only use wet hands.
 Use an appropriate release tool.